kanadino/kanadino.github.io/README.md

 2. Click **New** button
     - This action can bring us to the web page for creating a repository.
 3. Type */ownername.github.io*/ into Repository name blank
-    - This action will create your own static website to host some information.
+    - This action will create your own site to host some information.
 4. Make our repository be public
     - It will allow other people or contributors to check your repository content
 5. Select **Add a README file**